BlaqueDevs/se-assignment-day-4-software-project-management-Woshte/README.md

 - **Enhance Customer Satisfaction:** Satisfied customers are more likely to return, refer others, and contribute to long-term business success.
 - **Support Growth:** Scalable solutions ensure that businesses can expand without hitting operational limits, allowing for sustainable growth.

-By addressing these core issues, your software provides tangible value, helping your target audience overcome significant challenges and achieve their business objectives.
 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 Clearly defining the problem is a critical step in developing a more effective software solution for several reasons: